Vinomo4/SLNN-for-Pattern-Recognition/README.md

 Once the input of the data is created, several algorithms will be used to train the SLNN.

-After the training phase the SLNN will be used to recognize some new test numbers.
-Once this testing phase has finished, several  benchmarks will be performed to test the accuracy  and performance of the used [algorithms](#installation)and the selected values for the function hiperparameters.
+After the training phase, the SLNN will be used to recognize some new test numbers.
+Once this testing phase has finished, several benchmarks will be performed to test the accuracy and performance of the used [algorithms](#used-algorithms) and the selected values for the function hyperparameters.

 *Note: In order to check the accuracy, the [uo_nn_Xyplot](uo_nn_Xyplot.m) will be used, where green is used to identify right positive, blue right negative, pink false positive and red false negative*